 “It’s an aggravating thing to go though and it’s a costly thing to do, but that piece of mind has to be worth something,” said Compton.
 “The savings in the flood insurance alone is well worth the cost of the improvements.”

-Page 3 of 3 - Along with changing the regulations of where equipment can be stored, the commission also heard a proposal to simplify the definitions of minor and major projects in a flood plain.
+Along with changing the regulations of where equipment can be stored, the commission also heard a proposal to simplify the definitions of minor and major projects in a flood plain.

 “Making a definition of a minor project and a major project could benefit the home owners as well,” Compton said.
 “This action will give the flood plain administrator the discretion to acknowledge what will and won’t need a full engineering study.”

 The final regulation amendment proposed directly involves the footprints of the properties in a flood plain.

 “We have requested a definition be outlined for the term ‘substantial improvement’ and requested that the term be defined as: any addition to the building that occurs outside of the footprint in a flood plain,’” Compton said.
 “This would allow home owners to complete simple home improvement projects without the task of hiring an engineer and completing a full engineering study.”